Anas-Odeh/Image-Renaming-App/README.md

 The Image-Renaming-App is a specialized software solution designed to address the intricate challenges of organizing and managing annotated imaging data within the biological research domain.
 By leveraging case viewer annotations, this tool introduces a systematic approach to renaming and consolidating annotated image files, thereby enhancing the efficiency of data retrieval and analysis workflows.

+**The code assumes that each image is stored in a separate subfolder, following the default saving option of the case viewer.**

 # Key Features

 * Annotation-Based Renaming: The application integrates a robust renaming mechanism that utilizes the metadata from case viewer annotations.
 This ensures that each image file is renamed in a manner that reflects its specific annotated content, facilitating easier identification and categorization of data.